erens-basement/Studio-Trigger-Streams/README.md

 # Studio Trigger Livestream Guide
-Compilation and details to all the livestreams Trigger hosts.<br>
+Compilation and details to all the livestreams Studio Trigger has hosted for Patreon patrons and the public.<br>
-I found it difficult to look back for old streams so I decided to write this guide.<br>
+I found it difficult to look back for old streams so I decided to write this guide.
+All the streams are publicly available on their Twitch and Youtube channels.<br>
 Note: All links to the final artwork are locked behind Patreon tiers and only accessible by donors.<br>
 Please support Studio Trigger on Patreon: [Invite Link](https://www.patreon.com/join/TRIGGER/)<br>